TissueImageAnalytics/CoNIC/conic_template/README.md

 # some codes within this
 # >>>>>>>>>>>>>>>>>>>>>>>>>
 ```
-The above snippet means that any codes within the `<<<` and `>>>` follows the directive above it.
+The above snippet means that any code within the `<<<` and `>>>` follows the instruction above it.
 For example

 ```
 # !
 USER SPECIFIC
 # <<<<<<<<<<<<<<<<<<<<<<<<<
 # >>>>>>>>>>>>>>>>>>>>>>>>>
 ```
-means users should modify the content in between as they see approriate.
+means that users should modify the content in between as they see approriate.
 However,
 ```
 # !
 DO NOT MODIFY
 # <<<<<<<<<<<<<<<<<<<<<<<<<
 # >>>>>>>>>>>>>>>>>>>>>>>>>
 ```
-means the content in between must not be modified or overwritten at all costs!
+means that the content in between must **not** be modified or overwritten at all costs!

-Now, in line with the above API, we pre-define and hard-code the input and output conversion entry into the following files.
-Participants should avoid editing these files/parts if you are unclear about the API and how docker works.
+Now, in line with the above API, we pre-define and hard-code the input and output conversion components of the code.
+Participants should avoid editing this if they are unclear about the API and how docker works.

 - `Dockerfile`: Contains the instruction for [Docker Engine](https://docs.docker.com/engine/install/) so that they can build your docker image.